-I have been around long enough to know that from a corporate point of view there are often no values other than the business value.
-So when a corporation says that we value things such as being environmentally responsible, encourage a life work balance or being diverse, I am quite cynical, and I suspect that the only value is a corporate image or something similar, and that the corporation is adopting those values that they are expected by others to adopt.
-However, I still feel comfortable talking about values because the individuals in the corporation are indeed real people with real values.
+I know that from a corporate point of view there are often no values other than the business value.
+So when a corporation says that we value things such as being environmentally responsible, encourage a life-work balance or being diverse, I am quite cynical, and I suspect that the only value is a corporate image or something similar, and that the corporation is adopting those values that they are expected by others to adopt.
+Nonetheless, I still feel comfortable talking about those values because the individuals in the corporation are indeed real people with real values.

-My personal belief is that diversity is often the right thing to do, and it often (but not always) does indeed bring real value.
+My personal belief is that diversity is often the right thing, and it often (but not always) does indeed bring business value.
 I also believe that it is important to understand the benefits of diversity so that we can better focus our diversity efforts.

-So, being that diversity is the right thing to do, and being that many people think that it is the right thing to do.
-And given the fact that people are more productive working in an environment that adopts their personal beliefs, diversity brings business value right there.
+So, being that diversity is the right thing, and being that many people think that it is the right thing.
+And given the fact that people are more productive working in an environment that adopts their personal beliefs, diversity brings business value.

 As a matter of fact, XP explicitly states that, “[XP is] a way to work in harmony with your personal and corporate values”. (http://www.extremeprogramming.org/values.html).
-If diversity is one of your personal values, then XP adopts it right there.
+If diversity is one of your personal values, then XP adopts it.

 Now we come to the agile part.
 Agile is about communication.
 The communication that takes place between people.
 And rich communication always takes place within some sort of cultural context.
-A very significant part of our work environment is a cultural environment.
+A very significant part of what we call our “work environment” is a cultural environment.
 We create friendships and alliances and these are important to our effective communication.
 And as such, we are more at home when surrounded by people that share at least some our values.
-If diversity is one of those values that we need, then we surround ourselves by likewise diverse people.
+If diversity is one of those values that we need, then we surround ourselves by people likewise committed to diversity.
 That will allow us to feel “at home” and be more productive.

 While I strongly agree with the paragraph above (after all, I wrote it), it contains a logical flaw.
 I call it “the paradox of diversity.”

-The paradox is as follows: I thrive in a culture when surrounded by people that share my values, one of those values is diversity, so consequently I need to be surrounded by diverse people.
+The paradox is as follows: I thrive in a culture when surrounded by people that share my values, one of those values is diversity, so consequently I need to be surrounded by people that believe in at that are committed to diversity.
 But diversity might mean sharing the world with people that share values different from my own.
 If we are diverse in accepting people of different race, gender, orientation and so forth, but we only welcome people that share our values, then maybe we are not truly diverse.
-Perhaps we should be diverse enough to accept people that are not diverse.
+Perhaps we should be diverse enough to accept people that do not see value in diversity, at least not the way we see it.
 If I say, “I am open to accept any kind of person as long as they are diverse and open minded the way I am,” can I really claim to be diverse?
-I sometimes use the term “Meta Diverse” to mean that not only is a person or a group diverse, but they are diverse in the way they are diverse.
+I sometimes use the term “Meta Diverse” to mean that not only is a person or a group diverse, but they are diverse in the way they see diversity itself.
 If a diverse group only accepts people that are diverse the way they are, I would not call them “Meta Diverse.”

 3.4 Story - “I am open minded, but only to open minded people”